geomarker-io/dep_index/README.md

 **2018 Update:**  The [2018_dep_index](/2018_dep_index) folder contains an version of the same deprivation index, but updated with data from the 2018 5-yr American Community Survey data.
 See the [2018 README](/2018_dep_index/README.md) for details on getting and using the data at the census tract and ZIP code level.

-See a nationwide, interactive map of the 2018 deprivation index [here](http://dep-index.s3-website.us-east-2.amazonaws.com/)

 --------------------------------------------

 ## Overview